AndreuCodina/CrossValidation/README.md

 But not all UserService exceptions are validation errors.

 Furthermore, C# doesn't have exhaustiveness to pattern match what's the exact UserServiceException we threw and convert it, for example, to a different HTTP status code or create a ProblemDetails with an error message for the validation errors we have in the closed hierarchy.
-So we have to customize the validation error in the definition (we have to inherit from ValidationError).
+So we have to customize the validation exception in the definition (we have to inherit from BusinessException).

 A domain error or service error mustn't define a presentation detail (the error message to show in the frontend), but we can't pattern match with exhaustiveness in the upper-layer.